ghurault/personal-website/content/project/phd/index.md

 The aim of my PhD project is to develop a data-driven pipeline to enable personalised medicine for eczema (Atopic Dermatitis, AD), notably predicting the short-term evolution of eczema severity.

-In this page, I summarise my contributions to the field:
+In this page, I summarise the key take-aways from my project:

 - We developed a computer vision pipeline, EczemaNet, to perform automatic assessments of eczema severity from camera images [^2020-eczemanet].
 - We demonstrated the possibility and the difficulty of predicting the evolution of eczema severity [^2020-mechanistic-ml].